-Within this general framework, this year's efforts have highlighted the need for flexibility in both working relationships and technical approaches, given the different points from which each effort started, the level of existing standardization and coordination, and the specific technical challenges posed by each theme.
-For example, the Wetlands workgroup included a comprehensive range of stakeholders from its inception, while the Safe to Swim workgroup's membership initially focused only on ocean beaches.
-Similarly, the Safe to Swim web portal was designed and implemented by State Water Board staff, while the Wetlands and Safe to Eat Fish and Shellfish web portals were developed by external partners.
-The Safe to Drink web portal is structured around the State Water Board's GeoTracker / GAMA system, which was developed independently to address a separate piece of legislation.
+Within this general framework, this year's efforts have highlighted the need for flexibility in both working relationships and technical approaches, given the different points from which each effort started, the level of existing coordination, and the specific technical challenges posed by each theme.
+For example, the Wetlands workgroup included a comprehensive range of stakeholders from its inception, while the Safe to Swim workgroup's membership initially focused only on ocean beaches and the need to satisfy mandates of the federal Beach Act (Beaches Environmental Assessment and Coastal Health Act of 2000, Amendments to the Federal Water Polution Control Act).
+Similarly, the Safe to Swim web portal was designed and implemented by State Water Board staff, while the Wetlands web portal was developed by external partners, and the Safe to Eat Fish and Shellfish web portal was a collaborative effort between State Water Board staff and external partners.
+The Safe to Drink web portal is structured around the State Water Board's GeoTracker GAMA system, which was developed independently to address a separate piece of state legislation (Groundwater Quality Monitoring Act of 2001 (AB 599, Liu)).
+This portal will shortly include data from the Department of Toxic Substances Control's (DTSC) EnviroStor system, which is being expanded to include additional sources of groundwater monitoring data.

 While the Monitoring Council's workgroups are organized around a single theme and have a statewide focus, there are programs that operate at the smaller watershed or regional scale, but that nevertheless are potentially useful partners for the Monitoring Council's efforts.
 These regional scale programs have a wide range of missions and sponsors, ranging from volunteer water quality monitoring to collaborative watershed assessments and large-scale ecosystem monitoring and restoration programs.
-The Monitoring Council's organizational structure provides three ways to coordinate with programs focused on the regional scale:
+The Monitoring Council's organizational structure provides three ways to collaborate with programs focused on the regional scale:

-- Supporting standardization of monitoring and data management methods to ensure that key data types are available to and usable by the Monitoring Council's theme-based web portals - Incorporating specific elements of regional programs into workgroup efforts to develop statewide assessments (e.g., stream bioassessment monitoring, which could be input to the statewide healthy streams sub-theme) - Creating new sub-themes to represent integrated assessments of aquatic ecosystem health at the regional scale (e.g., integrated assessments of the Delta)
+- Supporting coordination of monitoring and data management methods, and disseminating these to regional scale programs, to ensure that key data types are available to and usable by the Monitoring Council's theme-based web portals - Incorporating specific elements of regional programs into workgroup efforts to develop statewide assessments (e.g., stream bioassessment monitoring, which could be input to the statewide healthy streams subtheme) - Creating new subthemes to represent integrated assessments of aquatic ecosystem health at the regional scale, especially those with statewide impact (e.g., integrated assessments of the Delta)

 The Monitoring Council is willing to support a range of such relationships, as long as they are compatible with the Monitoring Council's philosophy.
 Key to any development path, however, is the maintenance of strong relationships with the entities with primary responsibility for conducting statewide assessments for each theme.
-The Monitoring Council's approach depends on their involvement to assure the accuracy and relevance of all aspects of the web portal and to ensure adequate access to needed data and expertise.
+The Monitoring Council's approach depends on their involvement to assure the accuracy and relevance of all aspects of each web portal and to ensure adequate access to needed data and expertise.